 Potentials are a little more complicated as they reflect the personal nature of a soldier and can change over time and while Battle Potentials are always positive such as increasing the proficiency in of a weapon, Personal Potentials can be positive or negative such as having a decreasing effect on a soldier’s accuracy.
-This mechanic is similar to X-Com: Enemy Unknown, whereby soldier’s can become battle-hardened and less likely to mess up a shot or panic during battle.
+This mechanic is similar to X-Com: Enemy Unknown, whereby soldiers can become battle-hardened and less likely to mess up a shot or panic during battle.
 Some potentials are unique to a unit’s class.

 Click to enlarge…

-- Grenadier; specialises in explosive weaponry.
+- Grenadier; specializes in explosive weaponry.

-- Scout; highly mobile and quick moving recon soldiers.
+- Scout; highly mobile and quick-moving recon soldiers.